DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 :movie_camera: [VIDEO TUTORIAL AVAILABLE!](https://youtu.be/JDsa8R5J0nQ)

+Some tips: i.e. this is good for say, a hand or a mouse if you feel the "skeleton" during training would increase performance.
+DON'T do this for things that could be identified an individual objects. i.e., don't do whisker 1, whisker 2, whisker 3 as 3 individuals.
+Each whisker always has a specific spatial location, and by calling them individuals you will do WORSE than in single animal mode.

+- **I have single animal videos, but I want to use new features within in DLC2.2:**
+   - quick start: when you `create_new_project` just set the flag `multianimal=Flase`, but you still get lots of upgrades!
+This is the typical work path for many of you.

 - **I have multiple *identical-looking animals* in my videos and I need to use DLC2.2:**
    - quick start: when you `create_new_project` set the flag `multianimal=True`.
 If you can't tell them apart, you can assign the "individual" ID to any animal in each frame.
 See this [labeling w/2.2 demo video](https://www.youtube.com/watch?v=_qbEqNKApsI)